SD2E/python-datacatalog/docs/reactors/index.rst

+.. _sharedreactors:

 ========
 Reactors
 ========

-Several shared Reactors work together to ingest and manage the contents of the Data Catalog.
-Here, they are grouped by This section contains brief descriptions and links to their source code and documentation.
+Several Reactors work together to ingest, manage, and validate contents of the Data Catalog.
+The following pages contain links to documentation, source code, and optional supplementary references for each.

 .. toctree::
    :maxdepth: 1
-   :caption: Primary Metadata
+   :caption: Uploads and Metadata

    uploads_handler.rst
    uploads_indexer.rst